 “Awarded to students who exemplify the math department’s core values of competence, confidence, and perseverance while helping their peers realize the relevance and importance of an exceptional mathematical education both for its beauty and for its practical application.”

-The following students have been recognized as the Upper School Mathematics Students of the Trimester for Spring 2016.
+The following students have been recognized as the Upper School Mathematics Students of the Trimester for Fall 2017.

 Please join me in congratulating these outstanding mathematics students!

 Eric Albanese – Eric always comes into Precalculus Honors with a huge smile on his face, with his homework complete, and ready to participate in the discussion.
 He picks up material easily, but he always supplements that understanding with diligent effort and great preparation.
 He is such a pleasure to teach, and I so look forward to seeing him each day.

 Graham Allardyce – Graham was a dedicated and thoughtful student in Precalculus.
 He was actively engaged daily at the highest level.
 His contributions to class supported his and his classmates achievements.

 Rachel Goodman – Rachel is always prepared for class and consistently pushes her understanding of the material to the next level.
 Rachel is quick to help those around her and brings great questions to class.